 - DevPool – Well to be honest mostly for the name, but some helpful content too

-These are some course I’ve taken, or are taking that are online and a mix of self pace, and instructor led.
-I really do prefer the instructor led over the self paced.
+These are some courses I’ve taken, or am taking that are online and a mix of self-paced, and instructor-led.
+I really do prefer the instructor-led over the self-paced.
 And if I had a choice I like the synchronous version where somewhere in the world there is a real class being taught every week and you take part in that class at that time, just virtually.
-I’ve taken classes on LinkedIn Learning, Udemy, ed2go, Scrimba, and Framework TV.
+I’ve taken classes on LinkedIn Learning, Udemy, ed2go, Scrimba, and Tech Learning Network (formerly Framework TV).
 These have been a mix of paid and free courses.
 As a side note did you know that many city public libraries offer free access to LinkedIn Learning as part of your library membership?
 It has been an amazing (and totally free) resource for me.

 I’m currently taking this course and really enjoying it.
 Brad does a great job explaining the basics, and then expanding to more real world examples.
 The other HUGH bonus is that there are many projects that are part of the class.

-Other courses I have taken or think might be helpful, again a mix for free and paid
+Other courses I have taken or think might be helpful, again a mix of free and paid

 - Introduction to CSS3 and HTML5 by Alan Simpson on ed2go